Attorney Photo

 Even minor drug charges can have a major impact on your life.
 Whether you want someone to give you a detailed run down of your options, argue on your behalf for a reduced sentence or you believe that your drug charge should be completely dismissed or retroactively expunged, the attorneys at Altman & Altman LLP are here to help, and all initial consultations are free of charge.

-What are drug charges in Massachusetts?
+What are Drug Charges in Massachusetts?

 Drug charges in Massachusetts vary in their severity, but generally carry the possibility for both jail time and monetary fines for everything from simple possession of the drug and all the way up to felony trafficking of illegal narcotics.